 What Doesn’t Belong In Your Closet

 Out of season clothes get stored in a bottom drawer in my dresser, but they could just as easily go in a snap-top bin or under bed box.
 Sweaters, knits, t-shirts and workout clothes are stored in my dresser, also.
-You can read about how I fold them here.
+You can read about file folding your clothing to save space here.

 Sort Clothing by Category